redox-os/book/src/build-system-reference.md

 Where `x` is your `make` option, it can be `f`, `r`, `c`, `u`, `cr`, `ucr`, `uc` or `ucf`

+(If you are using Podman you need to run `make container_shell` command before this script to avoid a very slow execution, once the script finish the operation run the `exit` command)

 ### Include Recipes

 Create a list with `recipe-name = {} #TODO` for quick testing of WIP recipes.